 - Guided practice in conflict resolution and stress management

 - Structured recreational program

-Admission Criteria: Prospective residents must be at least 18 years old and have a primary diagnosis of psychiatric illness.
-They should be in need of 24-hour supervision and must agree to adhere to individual service plans and the rules of the program.
-There is an expectation of motivation and potential to improve functional skills as well as movement toward more independent living.
+Residents must be at least 18 years old and have a primary diagnosis of psychiatric illness.
+They should be in need of 24-hour supervision and be willing and able to actively participate in programming that will help them improve functional skills in order to move toward more independent living.

 The monthly fee for each resident is based on the current SSI rate for eligible people.
 Most residents pay this fee with income received from federal, state and/or local funding sources.

 Referrals are made to Hammond House by mental health providers from inpatient and outpatient settings.How to access this service